5th & 6th of April 2025

 ACCOMMODATION

 For those who wish to stay at the hotel during the conference, the venue has rooms available at a special conference delegates’ rate.
 There are also excellent B&B’s and hotels in the locality.
-Note: All rooms at the venue MUST be vacated by 10.00 AM prompt on the day of departure and there is a strict no smoking policy inside the venue and hotel rooms.
+Note: All rooms at the venue MUST be vacated by 10.00 AM prompt on the day of departure to avoid an extra day being charged to your bill, and there is a strict no smoking policy inside the venue and hotel rooms.

 Kofuki saru no koshikake, the Artist’s fungus,